Interest Group Orientation Guide

 Manuscripts and position statements for which the interest group would like to use the SAEM and interest group names must be approved by the Board of Directors prior to submission for publication.
 The Board will determine whether a manuscript or position statement should be submitted for peer- reviewed publication and may recommend an appropriate journal or options for publication.
 The Board of Directors may decline, approve, or conditionally approve the work for publication.
 Generally, it is recommended that manuscripts and position statements be submitted to Academic Emergency Medicine for consideration.
 If the Board of Directors declines to approve a manuscript or position statement, it may be submitted for publication without reference to SAEM or the interest group, as a product of the individual authors.

-Annual objectives for the interest group must be submitted to the SAEM office within four weeks after the Annual Meeting, and will be posted to the SAEM website.
-These objectives must be updated annually by March 1.
+Annual objectives for the interest group must be submitted to the SAEM office by July 1 of each, and will be posted to the home page of the interest group's community.
 If no objectives are received, the old ones will be removed from the website.

 Failure to submit annual objectives will be a cause for dissolution of the interest group.
 All interest groups will receive one warning of dissolution prior to the case going to the Board of Directors.